 It appears that the Gmail security issue is fixed (link removed due to expired domain — 09 April 2010), but that won’t remove any previously installed filters from your Gmail account.

-What do I know about the hacker stealing my property?
+What do I know about the thief?

 There’s also the Yahoo email address, firstname.lastname@example.org, where my emails were being forwarded to through the malicious filter.

-A little unexpectedly, I received a third email from ‘Peyam’ on December 21st, saying:
+Then, a little unexpectedly, I received a third email from ‘Peyam’ on December 21st, saying: